NaveedBuhari/Book-Review-Platform/README.md

 **⚠️NOTE**
 - The node_modules folder is excluded from Git using .gitignore
 - Be sure to run npm install separately inside both client/ and server/ before running the app.
 - This project uses a local MongoDB instance running on port 27017.
 Ensure MongoDB is installed and running locally before starting the server.
-Alternatively, you may update the connection string in server/app.js to use a remote MongoDB service like MongoDB Atlas if preferred.

 ## 📦 Sample Data Structures (MongoDB)
 **You can create users, add books, and post reviews directly through the platform's user interface once the project is running.**